 You will have an overnight extended recovery after surgery and will walk and have a shower on the day after surgery, but you will be sore and unable to walk fully upright for several days.
 Most patients require 10 to 14 days of rest before returning to work.
 The patient must wear an abdominal binder, refrain from lifting greater than 10 pounds, and avoid activities that increase the heart rate above 100.

 Advanced 3D imaging lets you see the possibilities.

 We use VECTRA to help evaluate your needs and better assess the expectations that are possible with surgery.
-You and Dr. Bidic will be able to review the 3D outcomes for the same procedure you seek.
+You and the surgeon will be able to review the 3D outcomes for the same procedure you seek.

 Frequently Asked Questions

 That's a common question for patients struggling with stubborn fat on their abdomens.
 People who have good skin elasticity and tight abdominal muscles but also have bulges caused by exercise-resistant fat are often good candidates for liposuction alone.
 If a patient's skin has lost its elasticity and is loose or stretched, liposuction alone may actually make matters worse.
 That's because the skin doesn't "snap back" into place after removing fat and creates additional excess skin.
 Those patients are usually better suited for a tummy tuck.
-Dr. Bidic frequently uses liposuction as part of a tummy tuck to fine-tune the abdominal contours.
+Our plastic surgeons frequently use liposuction as part of a tummy tuck to fine-tune the abdominal contours.